codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the shy pebble wish for?
-That she was a little boulder.
+A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+.rs is the top-level domain for what country?
- 1. Four Years
+ 1. Russia
- 2. Two Years
+ 2. Serbia
- 3. Eight Years
+ 3. Romania
- 4. Year
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  Year
+  Serbia
 </details>